-5.5 ADDRESS CHANGES.
+5.5 Addresses for Service.

-- (a) Duty to Notify.
-An attorney or a party proceeding pro se whose address for service changes while an action is pending must promptly file with the Court and serve upon all opposing parties a Notice of Change of Address specifying the new address for service. - (b) Dismissal Due to Failure to Notify.
-The Court may dismiss a complaint without prejudice or strike an answer when: - (1) a document directed to the attorney or pro se party by the Court has been returned to the Court as not deliverable; and
+(a) Address Changes.
+An attorney or a party proceeding pro se whose e-mail, post office box or physical mailing address changes while an action is pending must promptly file with the Court and serve upon all other parties a Notice of Change of Address specifying the new address for service.
+E-mail addresses for attorneys and their staff must be maintained as provided in the CM/ECF Administrative Procedures Manual.
+See L.R.
+1.6(a).

-(2) the Court fails to receive within 60 days of this return a written communication from the attorney or pro se party indicating a current address for service.
+- (b) Dismissal Due to Failure to Notify.
+The Court may dismiss a complaint without prejudice or strike an answer when: - (1) a document directed to the attorney or pro se party by the Court has been returned to the Court as not deliverable; and - (2) the Court fails to receive within 60 days of this return a written communication from the attorney or pro se party indicating a current address for service.